MPhil in Biological Science

 The main programmes to which we currently contribute are

-Some of our principal investigators are also available as supervisors in other programmes such as Infection and Immunity, Metabolic and Cardiovascular Disease (Wellcome Trust) and Cardiovascular Research (BHF).
-See links on the right.
+Some of our principal investigators are also available as supervisors in other programmes.
+See Related Links.

 Students not in these programmes can often participate in seminars and courses provided as part of the programmes.